Cantera/cantera/doc/sphinx/cti/input-files.rst

 application.
 While this is the net effect, it is actually a two-step process.
-When a function like importPhase is called to import a phase definition from a file, a preprocessor runs automatically to read the input file and create a data file that contains the same information but in an XML-based format called CTML.
-After the preprocessor finishes, Cantera imports the phase definition from the CTML data file.
+When a function like importPhase is called to import a phase definition from a file, a preprocessor runs automatically to read the input file and create a string that contains the same information but in an XML-based format called CTML.
+After the preprocessor finishes, Cantera imports the phase definition from this CTML data.

-The CTML file is saved in the same directory as the input file, and has the same name but with the extension changed to ``.xml``.
-If the input file has the name ``propane.cti``, for example, then the CTML file will be placed in the same directory with name ``propane.xml``.
-If you like, once the CTML file has been created, you can specify it rather than the ``.cti`` input file in calls to importPhase (or similar functions).
-This is slightly faster, since the preprocessing step can be skipped.
-It also allows Cantera simulations to be run on systems that do not have Python, which Cantera uses in the preprocessing step but does not require to read CTML files.

 Two File Formats
 ----------------